OctopusDeploy/blog/blog/2022-02/jenkins-docker-ecr/index.md

 ## Conclusion

 In this post, you set up a Jenkins Pipeline to build a GitHub repository and push it to Amazon ECR.
-The Jenkinsfile can push to other repositories such as Google or Microsoft.
+The Jenkinsfile can push to other container registries such as Google or Microsoft.
 It can also include additional stages depending on the build requirements.

 After the image is pushed, you can use a tool like Octopus Deploy to deploy the image to a target environment.
 If you're not already using Octopus Deploy, you can [sign up for a free trial](https://octopus.com/start).